Sipe Springs, Comanche County, Texas: Geography

 Sipe Springs is located at the intersection of Farm to Market Roads 1477 and 587 on Sipe Springs Branch, 17 mi northwest of Comanche in northwestern Comanche County.
 It is also located 40 mi southwest of Stephenville and 16 mi west of De Leon.

 Education

-Sipe Springs' first school was established in 1873.
-Another school was built in 1922.
-Both schools had a combination of 152 students and six teachers.
-They continued to operate in 1940 until it was divided between the Sidney and De Leon Independent School Districts.
+Sipe Springs' first schools were built in 1873 and 1922.
+In 1937 they had a combined number of 152 students and six teachers, and the schools themselves were split between the Sidney and De Leon Independent School Districts in 1952.
 Today, the community is served by the De Leon ISD.